yaseenagag/tdd-resolute/README.md

 ## Pro Tips

 - You must use an express server
-- Feel free to `npm install` any packaged you might need
+- Feel free to `yarn add` any packages you might need
 - You should use a database of some kind
 - You need to make the HTTP endpoint for resetting your database
 - The tests only interact with your code via HTTP requests to your express app
-- `npm test -- --watch` to run your tests after any change
+- `yarn test -- --watch` to run your tests after any change

 ## Error?
 Questions?